Hawaii Official COVID-19 Contacts

 If you need additional assistance with logging in or any technical issues, call the Safe Travels Hawaii Program Service Desk toll-free at 1-855-599-0888 between 10 a.m. and 10 p.m.
 Hawaii Standard Time.
 Domestic and international callers are accepted.

-If I have recovered from COVID-19 but still test positive for the virus what do I need to do to travel?
+If I have recovered from COVID-19, but still test positive for the virus, do I still have to quarantine?

-In order to qualify for a COVID-19 exemption to the 14-day quarantine, you must submit the following two pieces of information and receive approval prior to arrival:
+In order to qualify for a COVID-19 exemption to the 10-day quarantine, you must submit the following two pieces of information:

-- A copy of a positive Nucleic Acid Amplification Test (NAAT) from a Clinical Laboratory Improvement Amendments (CLIA) certified laboratory taken no more than 90 days prior to your departure date.
+- A copy of a positive molecular COVID-19 test (NAAT or PCR) from a Clinical Laboratory Improvement Amendments (CLIA) certified laboratory taken no more than 90 days and no less than 11 days prior to your departure date.

 - A signed letter from a medical provider stating that you have not exhibited symptoms and are fully recovered – this letter must be signed at least 10 days after your positive test and no more than 14 days from your departure date.